CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 ### Project Documentation

 As mentionned earlier, the documentation should be improved to prevent error due to configuration.

+The OP added videos for the user's documentation after the reviewer asked for user's documentation.
+The reviewer recommands to add more videos so users will know how to use the app correctly.

 Requirement | Finding
 ------------ | -------------